This plugin provisions AWS RDS databases on Shuttle. The following engines are supported:

 Example

-This snippet shows the main function of a tide app that uses the #[shuttle_aws_rds::Postgres] attribute macro to provision an RDS Postgres database.
-It gives you an authenticated sqlx Pool, which you can use to interact with the database.
+This snippet shows the main function of a tide app that uses the #[shuttle_aws_rds::Postgres] attribute macro to provision an RDS Postgres database, which can be accessed with an sqlx Pool.

 main.rs